 Check for lights

 If you don’t see anything on the screen, shine a flashlight through the Apple logo on the back of your screen.
 If you can see a dim image, press the screen “brightness up" button on the keyboard a few times to increase the screen brightness.
 If you still get the dim image, you have a screen backlight problem.
 The screen backlight problem could be caused by a faulty screen or a faulty logic board.

-Press the Caps Lock key, if you can see the light on, your Mac is running.
+Press the Caps Lock key; your Mac is running if you can see the light on.
 You may also have a screen problem.

-If you hear one beep, repeating every five seconds, it means your Mac can’t detect any RAM.
-If you recently replaced or upgraded your computer’s RAM, check to see if it was installed properly.
+If you hear one beep every five seconds, your Mac hasn’t detected any RAM.
+If you recently replaced or upgraded your computer’s RAM, check to see if it was correctly installed.

 If you get three successive beeps, then a five-second pause and keep repeating, your Mac RAM doesn’t pass a data integrity check.
-If you recently replaced or upgraded your computer’s RAM, check to see if it was installed properly.
+If you recently replaced or upgraded your computer’s RAM, check to see if it was correctly installed.
 You also can try different brand names of memory modules.